 As well as contributing to global warming, burning fossil fuels releases dangerous pollutants such as mercury, sulphur dioxide, particulates and dangerous metals into the atmosphere and contaminates waterways.
 In contrast, a renewable energy solution creates no pollution, waste or contamination risks.

 A renewable energy solution means industrial businesses are less reliant on gas and oil imports to keep operations running.

-Benefits of using EM3 for renewable energy solutions
+Benefits of using EM3 as a company for renewable energy solutions

 A renewable energy solution is a highly effective route to dramatically reduce your carbon footprint, cut costs and improve your business’ long-term sustainability.
 If you’re serious about reducing your operations’ impact on the planet, we’ve developed this tool for you.

 Our Real Zero interactive tool gives you a personalised roadmap to help you reach your emissions reduction target.
 Benefit from our expertise and years of experience to avoid wrong turns and save time getting where you want to be.

 You’ll get summary charts, like the one below, and full guidance on the steps to take in each phase.
 Ready

 Let’s go!
 Or contact us to find out more.